debpal/OptiDamTool/README.md

 ### `OptiDamTool.Network`
 Offers methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.
-This class provides the following feature:

 * Identifies connectivity between adjacent upstream and downstream dams.
 * Computes the effective upstream drainage area values for selected dam locations within a stream network.

+### `OptiDamTool.Analysis`
+Provides methods for analyzing simulation outputs and generating insights.

+* Integrates sediment delivery to stream segments.
+* Generates stream shapefiles with comprehensive information of each segment's drainage area and sediment input.
+* Summarizes total sediment dynamics for the model region.
+* Assigns a Coordinate Reference System and the default `GTiff` driver to output Idrisi raster files from a WaTEM/SEDEM simulation.

 ## Easy Installation